magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap.Native/MLThreadDispatch/UnityEngine.XR.MagicLeap.Native.MLThreadDispatch.md

 ### void Call {#void-call}

-A method that queues an action without a payload.
+A method that queues an action without a payload

 ```csharp
 public static void Call(